skyefreeman/fretboard.el/README.md

 ## Features

-- Display scales and chords on a guitar fretboard
+- Display scales, chords and modes on a guitar fretboard.
-- Navigate through different notes and scale/chord types
+- Cycle between chord tonalities.
+- Toggle between the 7 diatonic modes.
+- View the fretboard notes by either name or intervals.
 - Support for multiple tunings
-- Interactive navigation mode
+- Interactive navigation mode.

 ## Installation